oneBoz/fruity-fruits/README.md

 3. As a customer, I want to submit my order of the fruits I selected, so that I can complete my purchase when I am done shopping.
 Assume that payment is done separate from this POS application.

 4. As an owner, I want to see the orders that my customers have submitted, so that I can fulfill their orders.

+6. (NEW) As an owner, I want to be able to add new fruits and amend my stock levels, so that I can keep my online store up to date.

 7. As a customer, I want to be able to log in and see my order history, so that I can track my previous purchases.